Skip to content Skip to footer

 Existing data

-The Swedish COVID-19 Data Portal provides information, guidelines, tools and services to support researchers to utilise Swedish and European infrastructures for data sharing.
+The Swedish Pathogens Portal provides information, guidelines, tools and services to support researchers to utilise Swedish and European infrastructures for data sharing.

 COVID-19 Data Portal Human data Data sensitivity Existing data